RajPack/ng4DI/app-rxjs/README.md

 3. allow users to edit the blogs
 4. allow users to create new blogs and add it to the blog list

+May be in future add a node js server and persist the data.